Duryu-dong

-Duryu is a dong in Dalseo-gu, western Daegu, South Korea.
+Duryu is a dong (neighborhood) in Dalseo District, Daegu, South Korea.
 It is the site of Duryu Park and Woobang Tower Land, a popular Daegu amusement park.
 Although legally a single dong, Duryu-dong is divided into three administrative dong: Duryu-1[il]-, -2[i]-, and -3[sam]-dong.
 Together, the three administrative dong cover 2.44 km2.
 They were home to 34,280 people as of October 31, 2005.

 The region's name comes from Duryu-san, the hill on which Daegu Woobang Tower is situated.
-It is a hanja transcription of a dialect term meaning “round”, referring to the hill's rounded shape.
+It is a hanja transcription of a dialect term meaning "round", referring to the hill's rounded shape.

 Daegu Subway Line 2 passes through Duryu-dong, as does the Dalgubeol Expressway.
 A large number of clinics and hospitals are located in the area.